Can Creatine Cause Constipation? All the Details You Should Know

 Possible Digestive Side Effects of Creatine

 Diarrhea is rare but can occur when taking too much creatine at once.
 The body can only absorb a limited amount at a time, and any excess may cause loose stools.
-Research confirms that 3-5 grams per day is the safest and most effective dose.
-Choosing high-quality creatine and spacing out intake can prevent these issues.

 Can Creatine Cause Bloating?